Friedrich Krebs (mayor): Political career

 Krebs was also appointed to the Provincial Council of the Prussian Province of Hesse-Nassau and was named provincial Plenipotentiary to the Reichsrat, serving until its abolition on 14 February 1934.
 He also served as the Nazi Party Kreisleiter (County Leader) for the Frankfurt area from August 1933 to October 1937.
 On 21 December 1933, Prussian Minister President Hermann Göring appointed Krebs to the Prussian State Council.

 In 1933, Krebs established the Frankfurter Mode Amt (Fashion Office) to help make Frankfurt a center for women’s fashion in the Third Reich.
 In 1935, Krebs appointed Frankfurt as The City of German Crafts after Hitler's consent by telegraph.
-Previously, Kerbs temporarily chaired the board of the HaFraBa Highway Construction Association and had initially tried several times to give Frankfurt the title of City of Roads.
+Previously, Krebs temporarily chaired the board of the HaFraBa Highway Construction Association and had initially tried several times to give Frankfurt the title of City of Roads.
 However, the Inspector General for German Roads, Fritz Todt, successfully prevented this request.
 Also in 1935, Krebs, who also worked in the Reich Music Chamber, became head of the Reich Concert Department.
 He was also a member of the Reich Cultural Senate.
 He was a passenger on the Hindenburg on its 1936 maiden voyage from Germany to the United States.
 In 1937, he joined the SA, the Party's paramilitary unit, and he was promoted to SA-Obersturmbannführer on 30 January 1939.
 In 1941, he was one of the keynote speakers on the occasion of the opening of Alfred Rosenberg's antisemitic Frankfurt Institute for the Study of the Jewish Question.
 After heavy air raids on Frankfurt on the 18th and 22nd of March 1944, the Party organized a rally under Krebs with the motto "We never surrender!".